-Hereditary Haida Chief and renowned artist James Hart oversaw the canoe’s repair and the artwork’s redesign with help from young Haida artists John Brent Bennett, Brandon Brown, Mary Hart and Carl Hart, with woodwork by Lawrence Günther of the UBC Centre for Advanced Wood Processing.
-The renovations were completed over a three-year period from 2012-15.
+Hereditary Haida Chief and renowned artist James Hart oversaw the canoe’s repair and the artwork’s redesign with help from young Haida artists John Brent Bennett, Brandon Brown, Mary Hart, and Carl Hart, with woodwork by Lawrence Günther of the UBC Centre for Advanced Wood Processing.
+The renovations were completed over a 3-year period from 2012-15.

 The illustrations on the canoe depict the story of Wasgo, which goes:

 A young man living in Skidegate has a very mean mother-in-law who constantly belittles him.
 One day he decides to capture the Wasgo, a powerful half-wolf, half-orca creature that lives in an inlet near the village and takes its powers.

 Wearing the Wasgo skin, he swims in the ocean at night and captures fish and other creatures to bring back and leave for his mother-in-law to find on the beach.
 The mother-in-law believes she has gained special powers and uses these gifts to pursue higher status in the village.

 Because the young man is secretly hunting all night, when he gets back to the village he sleeps all day, so the mother-in-law calls him lazy and ridicules him even more.

 One night, the young man tries to bring back 2 orcas and dies of exhaustion on the beach as he returns.
 His distraught wife, who has known his secret all along, opens the Wasgo’s mouth to reveal her husband’s identity to the entire village.
 The mother-in-law realizes the truth behind her newfound powers and status and dies of shame.